 Ben Bowie is an Analyst with the Telemus Group.
 He supports wargames and workshops, and provides analytic and research support for assessments pertaining to the future force design of advanced militaries.

-Mr. Bowie holds his BA in History and Middle Eastern Studies from the University of Virginia.
+Mr. Bowie holds his BA in History and Middle Eastern Studies with honors from the University of Virginia.